awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/create-destination.md

 This section describes options for using OpenSearch Service for your destination\.

-**Note**
-Amazon OpenSearch Service 2\.x clusters are not currently supported as a destination for Amazon Kinesis Data Firehose\.

 ****
 + Enter values for the following fields:
 ** **OpenSearch Service domain** **